kukuu/games/JavaScript-Object.md

   });

 ```
+## Passing argument  to FETCH API

-## Passing otherproperties.
-You can use an object as parameter to fetch as a second argument
+ You can use an object as parameterwith sequences of properties to hook into the FETCH

 ```